-I don’t suggest you quit doing all these same things I’ve stopped doing over the past decade or so.
-As you’ll see, I have no idea what I’m writing about.
+While I’m glad I quit the following things over the past decade or so, that doesn’t mean I recommend you do the same.
+As you’ll see, I have no idea what I’m taking about.

 Your mom/wife/Michelle Obama/favorite influencer knows better.
-Listen to her.
+Listen to them.

 All I can say is quitting these things has worked out well for me so far.
-But maybe I’m self-justifying, which is one thing I can’t stop no matter how hard I try.
+But maybe I’m self-justifying, which is one thing I can’t manage to quit no matter how hard I try.

 ✗ I quit sleeping on a big soft bed.